- Amazon cancelled all Associates accounts in Arkansas, Colorado, Maine, Minnesota, Missouri, North Carolina and Rhode Island.

-Minnesota Bloggers are Victims of New Sales Tax Law
+Minnesota Bloggers are Victims of 2013 State Sales Tax Law

 Many Minnesota bloggers are facing some tough decisions in Minnesota: move out of state or lose your income from affiliate sales online.
 For full time bloggers or bloggers with popular websites, the financial cost of Minnesota’s new affiliate nexus law is devastating.